 Advice on infection control measures for sex on premises settings

 The virus is transmitted through contact with rashes, blisters and body fluids from someone who is infected, and can survive on objects and surfaces for a longer period of time and therefore be transmitted via indirect contact.
-Frequent and thorough cleaning, and safe waste management is essential to reduce the risk of transmission of monkeypox in venues for sex on premises and other intimate contact.
+Frequent and thorough cleaning, and safe waste management is essential to reduce the risk of transmission of mpox in venues for sex on premises and other intimate contact.

 Staff who perform cleaning and waste disposal should wear protective equipment, i.e., a face mask, disposable gloves and a disposable apron.